rust-lang/rust/src/doc/rustc-dev-guide/src/mir/construction.md

 Operators on all other types get lowered to a function call to their `impl` of the operator's corresponding trait.

-Irrelevant of the lowering kind, the arguments to the operator are lowered to `Operand`s.
+Regardless of the lowering kind, the arguments to the operator are lowered to `Operand`s.
 This means all arguments are either constants, or refer to an already existing value somewhere in a local or static.